awsdocs/aws-glue-developer-guide/doc_source/set-up-encryption.md

    + `"glue:GetSecurityConfigurations"`
    + `"glue:DeleteSecurityConfiguration"`

-1. Any client accessing an encrypted catalog—that is, any console user, crawler, job, or development endpoint—needs permissions as follows:
+1. Any client that accesses or writes to an encrypted catalog—that is, any console user, crawler, job, or development endpoint—needs the following permissions:

    ```
    {